lokeshdarla/foodio/readme.md

 # Foodio Backend API

 This repository contains the backend API for the Foodio application.
 The API is built with Express.js and is responsible for managing food items, categories, and restaurants.
+The backend for Foodio is currently hosted at [https://foodio-mu.vercel.app/](https://foodio-mu.vercel.app/).

 ## Controller Functions